BoleParty/SafeZoneAustralia/README.md

 Orignial script by Friendly
-Edit for Esseker by BoleParty[TGM]
+Edit for Australia by BoleParty[TGM]

 There`s another option out there which is working with ProtectionZones and you could use that one instead.
 Do what you feel like:)